MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 1. Select **Refresh** to refresh the profiles page and view the new profile.

 ## Create a Conditional Access policy
-Create a Conditional Access policy for end users or groups and link it to the filtering profile.
+Create a Conditional Access policy and set session controls for end users or groups and link it to the filtering profile.
+To learn more about sessions controls, see [Conditional Access: Session](/azure/active-directory/conditional-access/concept-conditional-access-session).
 1. In the Microsoft Entra admin center, navigate to **Identity** > **Protection** > **Conditional Access**.
 1. Select **Create new policy**.
 1. Enter a name and assign a user or group.